SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters.md

 ---
-uid: I-DOCSIS_KPIs
+uid: I-DOCSIS_parameters
 ---

-# Available KPIs in I-DOCSIS
+# Available parameters in I-DOCSIS

-This section lists the available KPIs for each topology level in the I-DOCSIS branch of the EPM Solution.
+This section lists the available parameters for each topology level in the I-DOCSIS branch of the EPM Solution.

 ## Network

+### Network KPIs & KQIs

 - **Number Market**
 - **Number Hub**